Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Electron-MHD limit -- unstable whistler modes

 \subsection{Over-reflection of \texorpdfstring{$k=0$}{k=0} modes in azimuthal field}

 When $B_\phi\neq 0$, the EMHD model has unstable solutions that correspond to unstable modes with $k=0$ and $m\neq0$.
 Instability in this case is an interesting finding for two reasons.
 First, since the term that contains the flow shear, $k\Gamma/\mathrm{H}$, vanishes when $k=0$, one may be under the impression that the instability drive is absent.
 It is, however, not explicitly required that $k\Gamma/\mathrm{H}\neq0$ for instability to occur.
 Second, when $k=0$ the local criterion in equation \eqref{eq: emhd-local-crit} predicts stability for $m^2+s^2\delta^2 > 1/4$.
-Since the minimum nonzero value of $m^2$ permitted by the cylindrical symmetry of the problem is $m^2=1$, any choice of $\delta \in \mathbb{R}$ is stable.
+Since eigenmodes in the cylindrical domain are $2\pi$-periodic in $\phi$, the minimum nonzero value of $m^2$ permitted is $m^2=1$.
+Therefore, any choice of $\delta \in \mathbb{R}$ is stable.
 The existence of unstable modes with $m=1,k=0$ highlights the potential danger of drawing stability conclusions based solely on local WKB analysis.
 Using the global criteria based of equation \eqref{eq: emhd-stab-criterion}, we find that $\gamma \neq 0$ is possible if $\int_1^{r_2/r_1} (\omega_r-m\Omega(s))s^4|u|^2 ds =0$.
 The important condition in this case is whether the rotation profile varies sufficiently so that $\omega_r - m\Omega(r)$ changes signs in the domain.
 This requirement for instability suggests that the unstable modes are whistler waves being destabilized by a `corotation amplifier' mechanism~\citep{Narayan1987,Tsang2008}.

 For modes of this type, the term multiplying $u$ in equation \eqref{eq: u-normalized}, which is the square of the refractive index for whistler waves, can become negative.
 Denote this term by the function $Q(\omega,s)$.
 Then, in regions where $Q<0$, the radial wave-vector becomes imaginary for real $\omega$, and the whistler modes suffer spatial damping.